|

 controlled with inexpensive liquid baits that are

 available commercially and can even be homemade.
-Larger,

-difficult-to-control infestations should be treated
+Larger, difficult-to-control infestations should be

-inside homes.
-Granular baits
+baits inside homes.
+Granular

-as spot treatments.
-See the package instructions that
+indoors as spot treatments.
+See the package

-come with each product for use details.
+instructions that come with each product for use

 Every situation will be a little